|Law Summary||Ordinance on Packaging and Packaging Waste (88/2015) and Regulation on management of waste packaging (97/2015) |

 |up to 0.25||0.3|

-Sellers who collect packaging from consumers and in turn give it to a recovery and disposal company are entitled to a fee of .15 HRK per container, paid from the Fund.
-This compensation is only available to sellers who sort their returned packaging material by type (glass, paper, etc.) "The right to compensation...shall have the seller who does not calculate own margin to the amount of stimulative fee."
-This amount is not referred to as a handling fee, but it seems to serve the same purpose as the handling fee in many other systems.
+Sellers who collect packaging from consumers, and in turn give it to a recovery and disposal company, are entitled to a fee of 0.15 HRK per container, paid from the Fund.
+This compensation is only available to sellers who sort their returned packaging material by type (glass, paper, etc.) This amount is not referred to as a handling fee, but it seems to serve the same purpose as the handling fee in many other systems.
 Sellers are also refunded the full amount of the returnable fee.

-The Fund also compensates those who are authorized to collect and store empty containers in the amount of 20 HRK per ton.
+The Fund also compensates those who are authorized to collect and store empty containers, as well as those who transport empty containers.